albarji/guertena/README.md

 ## Acknowledgements and disclaimers

-The author acknowledges partial financial support (in the form of GPU time) from the following research projects:
+The author acknowledges partial financial support (in the form of GPU time) from the following research projects and institutions:

 * PID2019-106827GB-I00 / AEI / 10.13039/501100011033
 * European Regional Development Fund and Spanish Ministry of Economy, Industry, and Competitiveness - State Research Agency, project TIN2016-76406-P (AEI/FEDER, UE).
+* Grupo de Aprendizaje Autómatico (GAA), Universidad Autónoma de Madrid (UAM)
+* Instituto de Ingeniería del Conocimiento (IIC)

 And in case you are wondering, the name *Guertena* and the opening quote come from the excellent, albeit obscure, indie game [Ib](https://vgperson.com/games/ib.htm).
 I'm not related to it's creator ([kouri](http://kouri.kuchinawa.com/)) nor claim any rights.
 I'm just a fan of hiw work and wanted to pay homage.